bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 14</span></h3>
-<p>The ultimate life supports international law, human rights frameworks, and global institutions that recognize the equal dignity and worth of all people regardless of their nationality or background.</p>
+<p>Joa supports international law, human rights frameworks, and global institutions that recognize the equal dignity and worth of all people regardless of their nationality or background.</p>
 </div>

 <div class="verse">